ForbesLindesay/atdatabases/docs/dataloader.md

 ### Dedupe

-Deduplicating can help when you have some data that is requested very frequently.
+Deduplicating can help when you have some data that is requested frequently.
 You can deduplicate within a single request, meaning you would probably not need to worry about clearing your caches at all.
 You can also deduplicate across requests using a [Least Recently Used Cache](cache.md).

 #### Caching database lookups